-- a) Show that there is a (randomized) splitter such that each node that does not stop turns left or right with probality 1/2 each, independently of other nodes entering the splitter!
-Note that this e.g. allows all nodes to turn left. - b) Show that for a tree of $\Theta(n)$ leaves (constants are your choice), w.h.p., a constant fraction of all nodes obtains stop at some splitter.
+- a) Show that there is a (randomized) splitter such that each node that does not stop turns left or right with probability 1/2 each, independently of other nodes entering the splitter!
+Note that this allows, e.g., k-1 nodes to turn left, or k-1 nodes to turn right.
+We still require that at most one node stops at the splitter, and if only one node enters the splitter it must stop. - b) Show that for a tree of $\Theta(n)$ leaves (constants are your choice), w.h.p., a constant fraction of all nodes obtains stop at some splitter.